Ágætis byrjun: Reception

 An acclaimed music video was made for "Viðrar vel til loftárása".
 The album's tracks have also been featured in soundtracks; "Starálfur" was used in The Life Aquatic with Steve Zissou and the Emmy winning 2005 TV film The Girl in the Café.
 "Svefn-g-englar" was used in Vanilla Sky, amongst others.
 The song "Flugufrelsarinn" has been arranged by Stephen Prustman for the Kronos Quartet, and is available on their download-only release Kronos Quartet Plays Sigur Rós.

-Ágætis byrjun was placed by Pitchfork at number 2 on their annual Best Albums list for 2000, and was placed at 8 on their top 200 albums of the 2000s, released on 2 October 2009.
+Pitchfork ranked Ágætis byrjun at number two on their list of the best albums of 2000 (behind Kid A by Radiohead), and at number eight on their list of the top 200 albums of the 2000s.